 - Stuff chops with cooked mixture.
 Place a toothpick in each cop to hold together.

 - Place in a baking dish coated with cooking spray.
-Pour any residual liquid over chops, cover and bake at 350 degrees F for 30 minutes, until center is no longer pink and internal temperature reaches 145 degrees F. Serve.
+Pour any residual liquid over chops, cover and bake for 30 minutes, until center is no longer pink and internal temperature reaches 145 degrees Fahrenheit.